Google Ads is one of the easiest advertising platforms out there.

 You set your location, write your ad, pick some keywords and fund your account.
 In minutes your ad can be reaching relevant prospects.

-Well maybe not minutes.
+Well maybe not in minutes.
+But it can be pretty quick.
 And it’s a little more complex than that.

-The problem is that pay per click can quickly drain your marketing budget, especially if you’re not running your campaign properly.
+The problem is that pay per click can quickly drain your marketing budget, especially if you’re not running your Google Ads campaign properly.

 One of the best ways to curb wasted spend and reach your targeted market is to think negatively when it comes to pay per click management.

-Negative keywords are a feature of Google Ads and Bing Ads that many marketers don’t take proper advantage of.
-And because of this they are literally wasting their money.
+Negative keywords are a feature of Google Ads and Microsoft Ads that many marketers don’t take proper advantage of.
+Because of this they are literally wasting their money.

 To understand the need for negative keywords you first must understand how your ads are triggered.
 Say your keyword phrase is "baseball bats" and you're using phrase match.
 Your ad could appear for Rawlings baseball bats, wood baseball bats, and aluminum baseball bats.

 To stop losing money for this you simply add wood as a negative keyword.
-Then each time after this, your ad won’t appear for this type of bat and you won’t be wasting money as a result.
+After this your ads won't appear for any phrases that contain wood.

 How to Find Negative Keywords in Google Ads Campaigns

-One of the best ways to find negative keywords is to review your search terms report.
+One of the best ways to find negative keywords is to review your search terms.